MHumm/DelphiEncryptionCompendium/readme.md

 This version is only compatible with Win32/Win64!

-The version 6.0 which is still in development is compatible with Delphi 2009 - Delphi 10.4 Sydney.
+The version 6.0 which is still in development is compatible with Delphi 2009 - Delphi 10.4.1 Sydney.
 When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms!
+It might be compatible with FPC, but this has not been focus and is not tested.

 ## What is the current status of this project?
-If you look at the release tab you see a 5.2 release from 2015 so the project looks a bit dead.
-But if you look closer at the insights or at the source code in development and master branch you will notice, that there has been quite some activity since then, which is targeted at releasing a V6.0.
+After some years of work we finally managed to release V6.0 now.
 Details about the changes and additions in V6.0 can be found in the DEC60.pdf file in the docs subfolder of the development branch.

 In comparison to 5.2 we added some console, VCL and FMX based demo applications.
 The FMX based demos are even available via Google play as "DEC cipher demo" and "DEC hash demo".

-## Why is V6.0 not released yet?
-We are still working on some bugfixes and on finalizing the documentation.
-As soon as these things are done we will release this new version.
-Please keep in mind that we are working on this in our limited spare time!

 ## Where can I get further information?
 For example if I'd like to contribute?
 In the root folder of DEC V6.0 you will find further files with information about